How to Apply

 Tips:

-• an excerpt from your thesis or major research paper
+• An excerpt from a thesis or major research paper

 Three letters are required.
 If you graduated more than five years ago, you may substitute work letters of reference.
 Work-related referees should be direct supervisors who can comment on skills that would be useful in the academic environment.